hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

 .. reference::

-   :Editor:    3D Viewport
+   :Editor:    3D Viewport, UV Editor
    :Mode:      Edit Mode
-   :Menu:      :menuselection:`UV --> Lightmap Pack`
+   :Menu:      :menuselection:`UV --> Unwrap --> Lightmap Pack`
    :Shortcut:  :kbd:`U`

-Lightmap Pack takes each of a mesh's faces, or selected faces, and packs them into the UV bounds.
-Lightmaps are used primarily in realtime rendering, where lighting information is baked onto texture maps, when it is needed to use as much UV space as possible.
-It has several options that appear in the :ref:`bpy.ops.screen.redo_last` panel:
+Places each selected face separately on the UV map.
+Lightmaps are commonly used for baking lighting information into a texture for use in realtime rendering -- as such, they prioritize using as much of the texture as possible, typically resulting in a disconnected and distorted UV map that would be unsuitable for manual texturing work.

 Options
 -------

+The :ref:`bpy.ops.screen.redo_last` panel allows fine control over how the mesh is unwrapped:

 Selection
+   Selected Faces
-   :Selected Faces: Only unwraps the selected faces.
+      Only unwraps the selected faces.
+   All Faces
-   :All Faces: Unwraps the whole mesh.
+      Unwraps the whole mesh.
 Share Texture Space
-   This is useful if mapping more than one mesh.
-   It attempts to fit all of the objects' faces in the UV bounds without overlapping.
+   You can use :ref:`3dview-multi-object-mode` to generate UV maps for multiple meshes at the same time.
+   When *Share Texture Space* is enabled, the UV maps won't overlap each other, so that you can later use the same lightmap texture for all the meshes.
 New UV Map
-   If mapping multiple meshes, this option creates a new UV map for each mesh.
+   Creates a new UV map instead of overwriting the currently selected one.
 See :ref:`uv-maps-panel`.
 Pack Quality
-   Pre-packing before the more complex Box packing.
+   Higher values result in a UV map that wastes less space (but also takes longer to calculate).
 Margin
-   This controls how tightly the UV islands are packed together.
-   A higher number will add more space between islands.
+   How much empty space to leave between the faces in the UV map.

 .. _bpy.ops.uv.follow_active_quads: